huanranchen/huanranchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a junior year undergraduate from TSAIL.
-I'm interested in Trustworthy ML, diffusion models.

-# 🔥 News
-- None
+I'm a junior year undergraduate from TSAIL, with keen interest in Trustworthy ML and diffusion models.
+My aspiration is to elevate AI to the realm of science, moving beyond its current engineering-focused approach.
+My preferred research paradigm involves observing phenomena, proposing multiple explanations, constructing various theories, validating corollaries, and ultimately deriving solutions or methodologies.
+I'm eager to connect with anyone who shares this vision for AI or appreciates the same research approach.

 # 📝 Selected Publications